Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ![](img/System_Workspaces_33.png)

 This screen displays the list of products in the system (both inactive and active) together with their program, template, date of creation, and active status.
 Clicking on either the "View" link in the right-hand column or the name of the product will change the currently selected product to one clicked.

+By default the table shows you only the active products, but you can select a different option from the dropdown above the table.
 You can filter the list of products by either choosing an active status, program, or entering a portion of the name or date into the appropriate text box.
 When you click the "Filter" button, the list of products will be filtered by the criteria you entered.
 You can clear the filter